 FOOD FOR BLUES LOVERS

 “Our local butchers sourced us an exceptional product from Cape Byron and we slow cook the beef over eight hours with a special blend of blues-inspired spices.
-We found an original smoky sauce that we fell in love with and this combined with our love to cook we ended up with a beautiful soul-comforting pulled beef that pairs exceptionally well with a fresh bread roll and some coleslaw,” Lana says.
+We found an original smoky sauce that we fell in love with and this combined with our love to cook we ended up with a beautiful soul-comforting pulled beef that pairs exceptionally well with a fresh bread roll and some coleslaw,” Hugo says.